yiglas/instaparse-clr/README.md

 #### String to combinator conversion

 Shortly after I published the first version of instaparse, I received a question, "String specifications can be combined with `clojure.string/join` and combinator grammar maps can be combined with `merge` --- is there any way to mix and match string and combinator grammar representations?"
 At the time, there wasn't, but now there is.
-As of version 1.1, there is a new function `ebnf` in the `instaparse.combinators` namespace which *converts* EBNF strings into the same underlying structure that is built by the combinator library, thus allowing for further manipulation by combinators.
+As of version 1.1, there is a new function `ebnf` in the `instaparseclr.combinators` namespace which *converts* EBNF strings into the same underlying structure that is built by the combinator library, thus allowing for further manipulation by combinators.
 (EBNF stands for Extended Backus-Naur Form, the technical name for the syntax used by instaparse and described in this tutorial.)
 For example,

 	(ebnf "'a'* | 'b'+")